-4.11 SEARCH AND RESCUE TRANSPONDERS OR TRANSMITTERS (RADAR SARTs OR AIS SARTs)
+4.11 SEARCH-AND-RESCUE TRANSPONDERS OR TRANSMITTERS (RADAR SARTs OR AIS-SARTs)

-.1 The search and rescue transponders or transmitters shall be placed in brackets on both sides of the ship and preferably visible from the navigation bridge.
+4.11.1 The search-and-rescue transponders or transmitters (radar SARTs or AIS-SARTs) shall be placed in brackets on both sides of the ship and preferably visible from the navigation bridge.
 It shall be easy to bring the transponders to the lifeboats or life-rafts.
 A visible location inside the navigation bridge, close to the outer doors, is recommended.

-Alternatively, radar SARTs or AIR-SARTs may be placed in brackets in each survival craft (normally covered lifeboats) if such location permits rapidly replacing them into any survival crafts which may be used in emergency situations.
+4.11.2 Alternatively, radar SARTs or AIR-SARTs may be placed in brackets in each survival craft (normally covered lifeboats) if such location permits rapidly replacing them into any survival crafts which may be used in emergency situations.

-The radar SARTs or AIR-SARTs shall be provided with a pole or other arrangement compatible with the antenna pocket in the survival craft in order to fulfil the required height of at least 1 metre above sea level.
+4.11.3 The radar SARTs or AIR-SARTs shall be provided with a pole or other arrangement compatible with the antenna pocket in the survival craft in order to fulfil the required height of at least 1 metre above sea level.

-.2 On ships carrying at least two radar SARTs or AIS-SARTs and equipped with free-fall lifeboats one of them shall be stowed in a free-fall lifeboat and the other located in the immediate vicinity of the navigation bridge so it can be utilized on board and ready for transfer to any of the other survival craft.
+4.11.4 On ships carrying at least two radar SARTs or AIS-SARTs and equipped with free-fall lifeboats one of them shall be stowed in a free-fall lifeboat and the other located in the immediate vicinity of the navigation bridge so it can be utilized on board and ready for transfer to any of the other survival craft.

-(SOLAS 1974, regulation III/6.2.2 and IMO resolution A.802(19))
+(SOLAS-74, regulation IV/7.5 and IMO resolution MSC.510(105))

-.3 The radar SARTs or AIS-SARTs shall have waterproof marking with operational instructions, battery expiry date and the ship's name and call sign.
+4.11.5 The radar SARTs or AIS-SARTs shall have waterproof marking with operational instructions, battery expiry date and the ship's name and call sign.

-4.12 PORTABLE GMDSS TWO-WAY VHF RADIO-TELEPHONE APPARATUS
+4.12 PORTABLE GMDSS TWO-WAY VHF RADIOTELEPHONE APPARATUS

-.1 Portable GMDSS two-way VHF radio-telephone apparatus including their emergency batteries (primary batteries normally of Lithium type) shall be located in a central and easily accessible position on the navigation bridge.
-If such equipment is placed in a lockable cabinet, it shall be possible to get easy access to the portable two-way VHF radio-telephone apparatus without the use of tools.
+4.12.1 Portable GMDSS two-way VHF radiotelephone apparatus including their emergency batteries (primary batteries normally of Lithium type) shall be located in a central and easily accessible position on the navigation bridge.
+If such equipment is placed in a lockable cabinet, it shall be possible to get easy access to the portable two-way VHF radiotelephone apparatus without the use of tools.

-.2 Primary batteries shall be sealed for use only in emergency situations and marked by the supplier with battery expiry date.
-The battery will be considered as exhausted and used if its seal is broken, and a new battery will be requested during radio survey to provide the 8-hours operation.
+4.12.2 Primary batteries shall be sealed for use only in emergency situations and marked by the supplier with battery expiry date.
+The battery will be considered as exhausted and used if its seal is broken, and a new battery will be requested during radio survey to provide the 8-hour operation in emergency situations.
 Use of a new battery shall not be required for operational tests of equipment or for surveys of radio equipment/ship.

-.3 If portable VHF radio-telephone apparatus with re-chargeable batteries (secondary batteries) are used for on-board communications, chargers for these batteries shall be provided.
+4.12.3 If portable VHF radio-telephone apparatus with re-chargeable batteries (secondary batteries) are used for on-board communications, chargers for these batteries shall be provided.